dbsystel/TUPW/README.md

    }

    ...

    // Calculate the HMAC_KEY in a deterministic way final byte[] CALCULATED_HMAC_KEY = createHMACKey();

    ...

    Get some reproducible content from outside the program, like environment variables, configuration variables, file contents, data from RPC calls, etc.
    Examples are
       System.getenv("SOME_ENV_VARIABLE").getbytes("UTF-8")
       some_byte_array_from_an_external_source
+	  some_bytes_from_a_file
       some_configuration_string.getbytes("UTF-8")
       some_data_from_an_rpc

    ...

    try (SplitKeyEncryption MyEncryptor = new SplitKeyEncryption(CALCULATED_HMAC_KEY, some_bytes_1, some_bytes_2, some_bytes_3)) {
       // Clear all bytes that have been used for the instantiation Arrays.fill(some_bytes_1, (byte) 0);
       Arrays.fill(some_bytes_2, (byte) 0);
       Arrays.fill(some_bytes_3, (byte) 0);
       ...
       // Never store a password or a secret as a string as strings are immutable and can be gathered from a memory dump! char[] decryptedData = MyEncryptor.decryptDataAsCharacterArray(dataToDecrypt, subject);
       ...
       // TODO: Do whatever you need to do with the decrypted data ...
       // Now delete the decrypted data from memory if you no longer need it.
 That can not be done with a string.
       Arrays.fill(decryptedData, '\0');
    } catch (Exception e) {
       System.err.print(e.toString());
    }